AnnaP464/COMP-4350-Group-8/README.md

  - Noah McInnes
  - Sudipta Sarker

 ## Setting up the Project

+### Locally

 Our project is built to run on Windows and Apple OS.
 To run our project you will need a few downloads
 1) Node.js + npm which powers our React typescript environment [download here](https://nodejs.org)
 2) PostgreSQL for the database, when setting up the database be sure to set a password you can easily recall [download here](https://www.postgresql.org/download/windows/)
-3) PostGIS for the geospacial data [download here](https://postgis.net/documentation/getting_started/)
-4) Git to run the setup script, optional if you are ok with manually running the setup commands [download here](https://git-scm.com/downloads/win)
+3) Docker App - we use docker containers to run our tests and locally host the app.
+Make sure the app is running before running the setup command [download here](https://www.docker.com/products/docker-desktop/)

 ## Getting Docker Images Setup